 - On application by the debtor, the restructuring court shall schedule a meeting at which the restructuring plan and the voting rights of the parties affected by the plan can be discussed and for subsequent voting on the plan.
 The notice period for the meeting is to amount to at least 14 days. - (2) The application is to be accompanied by the complete restructuring plan, together with attachments. - (3) The parties affected by the plan are to be invited to the meeting.
+The meeting notice is to be accompanied by the complete restructuring plan, together with attachments.
 The meeting notice is to indicate that the meeting may be held and voting may take place even without the attendance of all parties affected by the plan.
 The court may instruct the debtor to carry out the service of meeting notices. - (4) Sections 239 to 242 of the Insolvency Code as well as sections 24 to 28 apply to the proceedings with the necessary modifications.
 If a dispute arises concerning the voting right that a claim, an entitlement to separate satisfaction, an intragroup third-party collateral or a share or membership right confers on a party affected by the plan, and if the parties concerned are unable to reach agreement on the dispute, the court shall determine the voting right.